paulinakoz/book-store/Log.md

 repository which will add and fetch data from the db.
 I also implemented Flyway for database migration and version control.
 I created a sql table corresponding to the book model, and added some configuration to connect the database with Flyway.
 I then added some book data to the database.

+## 9/11/22
+Today I worked on implementing the service layer in a test driven way by first writing the tests and then implementing the code.

+## 10/11/22